citp/privacy-policy-historical/s/st/sta/standardchartered.com.hk.md

-> *The following text is extracted and transformed from the standardchartered.com.hk privacy policy that was archived on 2005-12-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051212142332id_/http%3A//www.standardchartered.com.hk/home/legal_data_main.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the standardchartered.com.hk privacy policy that was archived on 2006-06-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060623060726id_/http%3A//standardchartered.com.hk/home/legal_data_main.html) for the most accurate reproduction.*

-#
+# Standard Chartered (Hong Kong) Limited - Data Protection And Privacy PolicyData Protection And Privacy Policy

 [](http://www.standardchartered.com/)

 This Data Protection and Privacy Policy relates solely to personal information supplied by you on this Web Site.
-It is necessary for you to supply Standard Chartered Bank (HK) Ltd ("the Bank") with personal information on this Web Site in connection with the provision of the services you have requested or are about to request at this Web Site.
+It is necessary for you to supply Standard Chartered Bank (Hong Kong) Limited ("the Bank") with personal information on this Web Site in connection with the provision of the services you have requested or are about to request at this Web Site.
 Failure to supply such information may result in the Bank being unable to provide these services.

 The Bank respects the privacy of your personal information.
 The purposes for which any personal information provided by you to the Bank through this Web Site may be used will vary depending on the nature of the relationship which you as a data subject have with the Bank.
 Broadly, they may comprise all or any one of more or the following purposes :-